Text2Cypher Across Languages: Evaluating and Finetuning LLMs: Multilingual Dataset Preparation

-We used the publicly available Text2Cypher dataset~\cite{ozsoy2025text2cypher}, which includes English questions, database schema, ground-truth Cypher queries, and metadata.
-In order to evaluate foundational models across languages, we translated the question field of the test split into Spanish and Turkish using an LLM, and compared results across all three languages.
-English is an extremely high-resource Indo-European language, Spanish is a high-resource Indo-European language, and Turkishis a medium-resource Altaic language with distinct linguistic traits~\cite{joshi2020state, nicholas2023lost}.
-Based on this, we expect slightly lower performance for Spanish and a larger drop for Turkish due to linguistic differences.
+In order to enable multilingual evaluation, we automatically translated the original English questions from the Text2Cypher dataset~\cite{ozsoy2025text2cypher} into Spanish and Turkish using an LLM.
 We used the following steps for translation: \begin{itemize} \item \textbf{Masking Named Entities and Quotes}: To ensure that named entities and quoted text remained unchanged during translation, we first masked them.
-Named entities were replaced with placeholders indicating their type and index (e.g., LOCATION\_0), while quoted strings were replaced with QUOTE\_<index> markers.
-For example, the sentence "Hello, I work at 'Neo4j' in London" was masked as "Hello, I work at QUOTE\_0 in LOCATION\_0".
+Named entities were replaced with placeholders indicating their type and index (e.g., \texttt{LOCATION\_0}), while quoted strings were replaced with \texttt{QUOTE\_<index>} markers.
+For example, the sentence \texttt{"Hello, I work at 'Neo4j' in London"} was masked as \texttt{"Hello, I work at QUOTE\_0 in LOCATION\_0"}.

 \item \textbf{Translation Using an LLM}: We translated the masked questions using the GPT-4o-mini model, guided by the prompt shown in Table~\ref{tab:translate_prompt}.

 \item \textbf{Restoring Masks}: After translation, we replaced the placeholders with their original named entities and quoted expressions to reconstruct the final question. \end{itemize}